-What Art Should I Buy? | Find out what kind of collector you are
+What Art Should I Buy? | The Pros of New and Old Art

 The ‘Learned and the Learning’

 An experienced art advisor once described collectors as ‘the learned and the learning’.
 The former kind, are custodians of historically significant work that fires the mind.
 They are learned collectors.

 Conversely, the latter relish the now, discovering new art and learning about the world as it unfurls.
 You can of course, take a little of both and like Sam Leach, marry the future and history of art.

 To find their feet, many collectors start by focusing on actively traded (or established) art.
 Once they feel settled however, they may dive deeper into the old, embrace the new or do as David Walsh did, and fill a Museum of Old and New Art.

 In the meantime, bear our advice in mind - lead with love, and be open to the different kinds of value offered by old and new art.
 That way, your collection will continue to burn steady and bright no matter what path you pursue.
 Just remember, it's the journey that counts.